 - Notify the Social Security Administration for you

-- Return ashes anywhere in the USA instead of needing you to come pick them up (can be sent internationally for the small pass-through difference in postage)
+- Return ashes anywhere in the USA (can be sent internationally for a small pass-through difference in postage)

 - Unlike most companies in the industry, we don’t add surcharges if your loved one weighs over a certain amount or needs electronic implants removed (pacemaker, etc)